 This course examines diverse managerial issues involving the sports industry.
-The course covers topics at the league level, the team level, the athlete-agent level and the college level.
-The constituencies with interests in sports issues are discussed along with global aspects of sports enterprises.
+The course covers topics at the league level, the team level, the athlete-agent level, and the college level.
+The constituencies with interests in sports issues such as athletes, fans, media, companies, advertisers, and legislators are discussed along with global aspects of sports enterprises.
 Valuation issues related to sports teams are also covered.
-The course is designed to integrate all aspects of businesses as they apply to sports with an emphasis on strategy, management, marketing and finance.
+The course is designed to integrate all aspects of businesses as they apply to sports with an emphasis on strategy, management, marketing, and finance.
+Prerequisite: Completion of MBA pre-program courses.

-MBAD-705 International Business Seminar 3 credits (E)
+PMBA-8491 Business Law 3 credits (E)